 • look all around before moving away from the kerb, turning or manoeuvring, to make sure it is safe to do so.
 Give a clear signal to show other road users what you intend to do.
 This will be ignored.

 • look well ahead for obstructions in the road, such as drains, pot-holes and parked vehicles so that you do not have to swerve suddenly to avoid them.
-Leave plenty of room when passing parked vehicles and watch out for doors being opened or pedestrians stepping into your path, particularly iPod wearers, the lemmings that they are.
+Leave plenty of room when passing parked vehicles and watch out for doors being opened or pedestrians stepping into your path, particularly heavy users of mobile phones, the lemmings that they are.

 • be aware of traffic coming up behind you.
 They know not what they are doing.

 • take extra care near road humps, narrowings and other traffic calming features .
 They are supposed to improve road safety.
-In reality, they turn something as simple and easy as riding a bicycle into some form of gladiatorial combat and were designed by the person that came up with the course on ‘Extreme Wipeout’.
+In reality, they turn something as simple and easy as riding a bicycle into some form of gladiatorial combat, designed by the people that devised the course for ‘Extreme Wipeout’.

 68 You MUST NOT